-PrEP is indicated for those who have what is called a “high-risk lifestyle.”
-This mainly means people who have sex with multiples partners.
+PrEP is indicated for those who have a “high-risk lifestyle.”
+This could be people who have sex with multiples partners or somebody in a monogamous relationship with an HIV+ partner.
 Not everyone needs PrEP, but everyone needs to have an honest discussion about their sexual history with their doctor in order to make the best recommendation.
 Have this discussion with your provider and decide if PrEP is right for you.

 If you’re considering PrEP, you need to be currently HIV negative.
 Testing can miss a recent infection, so if you’ve had flu-like symptoms in the last month, you should tell your doctor.
 If you have hepatitis B, PrEP could interfere with the medications you’re taking.
 Make sure that your doctor has your full medical history so they can give you the best guidance.